If you’re considering becoming pregnant, you may be wondering what you should do to prepare your body.

 - Eat extra fiber.

-- Exercise daily if your doctor approves of it.
+- Exercise daily if your healthcare provider approves of it.

 - Use a stool softener if your doctor recommends it.

-Talk to your doctor if you’re unable to take a recommended prenatal vitamin for any reason.
-Your doctor may be able to suggest another option.
+Talk with a healthcare professional if you’re unable to take a recommended prenatal vitamin for any reason.
+They may be able to suggest another option.

 - Too much iron can build up in your body, leading to constipation, nausea, and diarrhea.
 In rare cases, more serious buildups can lead to death.